Sketch Animation: State-of-the-art Report

 Later, xerography reduced labor intensity by transferring line art directly onto cels, while the rotoscope projector enabled frame-by-frame tracing of live-action footage.
 Rotoscoping bridged the gap between live-action cinematography and drawn animation, controlling realistic and stylized works.
 As computing and digital interfaces evolved, animation moved into a new phase characterized by real-time interaction and intuitive control.
-Moscovich et al.~\cite{moscovich2001animation} introduced motion-by-example systems, where animators could manipulate objects or draw gestures directly on a digital interface, and the system would record these motions for playback.
+Moscovich and Hughes~\cite{moscovich2001animation} introduce motion-by-example systems, where animators can manipulate objects or draw gestures directly on a digital interface, and the system records these motions for playback.
 This offers intuitive sketch animation for non-experts, though it currently lacks precision control compared to keyframe methods.
 Recent technological advancements have made more efficient and automatic solutions for sketch and extended sketch animation by preserving stroke topology, ensuring temporal consistency, and automating in-between frame generation while retaining the expressive qualities of hand-drawn strokes.

 Sketch animation has evolved from traditional keyframe and interpolation-based methods to advanced data-driven and generative approaches.
 Recent methods span motion capture, physics-based simulation, and deep learning, enabling more intuitive, flexible, and intelligent animation pipelines.
 In particular, the integration of generative AI leveraging diffusion models and multimodal prompts (e.g., video or text) has empowered novice users to produce smooth, expressive animations with minimal input.
 This survey examines recent advancements, highlighting how modern sketch animation methods enable controllable, realistic, and semantically rich animations that bridge the gap between user intent and dynamic motion synthesis.
-Figure~\ref{fig:flow} presents the visual taxonomy of various forms and properties of sketch animations.